The Princess and the Pea – Why I Sometimes Need Luxury Travel

 But there is a “cheap and cheerful girl” inside of me.
 While I will often splurge on business class travel for long haul flights, we had no trouble flying on the discount airlines when we hopped around SE Asia.
 We may rent a car when we want to go off the beaten path but we are just as happy hopping on public transit with the locals.
 In Europe we do a lot of train travel in economy class but for long trips we have sometimes upgraded to business class on the train.

 We will splurge on a great dinner out one night and have a picnic lunch in our room the next night.
 We have good rolling suitcases and rarely engage a bellman to help with bags.
 The money we save on things that matter less go towards the travel we want to do.
 And we can splurge now and then on a little luxury travel.
+Sometimes you need a touch of luxury on your travels, but I do find that remembering a few essentials like earplugs can feel like an absolute luxury when you’re on the move.
+You can visit foreignpolicyi.org to find out more about these items.

 We have stayed in a wide range of accommodations, although you will not find hostels or camping on the list.
 I must admit that my idea of roughing it is “no mints on the pillow”.
 We don’t regularly go to the very high end hotels, although we have splurged for special occasions (e.g. a butler suite in Exuma for Valentines one year).